What are Special Order Prosthetics?

 These are pieces that require a little more information, and sometimes experience, to use properly.
 In order to avoid having people buying them without reading the proper information, and being disappointed because they're beyond their skill level - these pieces will be featured here to give them a little more room.

-These are not available as rush orders, please don't waste your time asking.
+These are not available as rush orders.

 The Eldritch Flayer is a large piece, it ships unassembled and will require you to have the necessary skills to attach the tentacles, and if needed patch the seam where the pieces meet.

 Overall it wears the same as The Flayer prosthetic, but is just much, much larger and requires the extra step in attaching the tentacles.

 The main tentacle is about 15 inches in length, and fully assembled this piece is almost 2 feet long.
 It weighs between 0.2 and 0.3 kgs, or slightly less than half a pound.

 For now it's only available unassembled, I am considering offering to assemble it, for an additional cost, and given the size it will be very expensive to ship and properly package, so don't hold your breath waiting for that option to show up.

 The Koza Demon Horns will require a second pair of hands, you will most likely not be able to apply these without help.

 They are two separate horns that apply to the cheek/temple/forehead area, there is nothing else to keep them in place - you will have to attach straps (supplied with purchase) to the back side of the horns so when applied the straps can be tied together keeping the horns from flopping around.